Lauszus/Sanguino/bootloaders/optiboot/README.md

 Build the Arduino source ("ant build") to unpack the tools into the expected directory.
 Work in Arduino/hardware/arduino/bootloaders/optiboot and use
-    make OS=windows ENV=arduinodev <targets>
+    make OS=windows ENV=arduinodev &lt;targets&gt;
-or  make OS=macosx ENV=arduinodev <targets>
+or  make OS=macosx ENV=arduinodev &lt;targets&gt;

-Programming Chips Using the _isp Targets
+Programming Chips Using the \_isp Targets

-The CPU targets have corresponding ISP targets that will actuall program the bootloader into a chip. "atmega328_isp" for the atmega328, for example.
+The CPU targets have corresponding ISP targets that will actuall program the bootloader into a chip. "atmega328\_isp" for the atmega328, for example.
 These will set the fuses and lock bits as appropriate as well as uploading the bootloader code.